cultuurnet/udb3-search-docs/uitpas.md

 GET https://search.uitdatabank.be/offers/?uitpas=true
 ```

-It is also possible to search for all events or places which are not marked as UiTPAS events by setting the `uitpas` URL parameter to false:
+It is also possible to search for all events or places which are not marked as UiTPAS by setting the `uitpas` URL parameter to false:

 ```
 GET https://search.uitdatabank.be/offers/?uitpas=false